itbrasil-odoo/maintainer-tools/CONTRIBUTING.md

-# OCA Guidelines
+# IT Brasil Guidelines

-This document has moved to https://odoo-community.org/page/contributing
+This document has moved to https://itbrasil-odoo.github.io/